Queen Victoria: Golden and Diamond Jubilees

-Diamond Jubilee

 On 23 September 1896, Victoria surpassed her grandfather George III as the longest-reigning monarch in British history.
 The Queen requested that any special celebrations be delayed until 1897, to coincide with her Diamond Jubilee, which was made a festival of the British Empire at the suggestion of the Colonial Secretary, Joseph Chamberlain.
 The prime ministers of all the self-governing Dominions were invited to London for the festivities.
-One reason for including the prime ministers of the Dominions and excluding foreign heads of state was to avoid having to invite Victoria's grandson Wilhelm II of Germany, who, it was feared, might cause trouble at the event.
+One reason for including the prime ministers of the Dominions and excluding foreign heads of state was to avoid having to invite Victoria's grandson Wilhelm II, who, it was feared, might cause trouble at the event.

 The Queen's Diamond Jubilee procession on 22 June 1897 followed a route six miles long through London and included troops from all over the empire.
 The procession paused for an open-air service of thanksgiving held outside St Paul's Cathedral, throughout which Victoria sat in her open carriage, to avoid her having to climb the steps to enter the building.
 The celebration was marked by vast crowds of spectators and great outpourings of affection for the 78-year-old Queen.

+Declining health and death

-Victoria visited mainland Europe regularly for holidays.
-In 1889, during a stay in Biarritz, she became the first reigning monarch from Britain to set foot in Spain when she crossed the border for a brief visit.
+Victoria regularly holidayed in mainland Europe.
+In 1889, during a stay in Biarritz, she became the first reigning monarch from Britain to visit Spain by briefly crossing the border.
 By April 1900, the Boer War was so unpopular in mainland Europe that her annual trip to France seemed inadvisable.
 Instead, the Queen went to Ireland for the first time since 1861, in part to acknowledge the contribution of Irish regiments to the South African war.

-Death and succession

 In July 1900, Victoria's second son, Alfred ("Affie"), died.
 "Oh, God!
 My poor darling Affie gone too", she wrote in her journal.
 "It is a horrible year, nothing but sadness & horrors of one kind & another."